JoshuaBurr/My-Website/Readme.txt

 Software Lifecycle

-The software lifecycle is made up of around 5 stages.
+The software lifecycle is made up of around 4 stages.
 The first part of the cycle is the design, this is where you make you ideas.
 Next is the implementation where you take your design and make it / code it.
-The next is
+The next is testing where you see you did wrong. then comes the troubleshooting to fix what went wrong. and after that you start back at the beginning again.